 There are many types of treatments for chronic pain

 - Medications.
 There are many medications available that can help to reduce or even eliminate your symptoms.
 These include anti-inflammatory drugs, antidepressants and analgesics such as opioids.
-Anti-inflammatory work by reducing the inflammation in muscles and joints while also helping with acute back pain caused by arthritis.
+Anti-inflammatory works by reducing inflammation in muscles and joints while also helping with acute back pain caused by arthritis.

 - Psychological therapy.
 It’s important to remember that your mind and body are intimately connected, so working on the emotional stressors in your life can help relieve pain as well!
 One of the most common types of therapy for chronic pain is CBT (cognitive behavioural therapy), which works by changing negative thought patterns into positive ones.

 - Supplements.
 There are a variety of supplements that can help to reduce pain, including magnesium and turmeric.
-There are lots of supplements in the markets, you can use heal n soothe.
+There are lots of supplements in the market, you can use supplements such as heal n soothe.
 Before you buy it, you can read heal and soothe reviews.